ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 1280 (i.e., that they can send HTTP Datagrams with payloads of at least 1280 bytes).
 This can be accomplished using various techniques:

-* if HTTP intermediaries are not in use, both CONNECT-IP endpoints can pad the QUIC INITIAL packets of the underlying QUIC connection that CONNECT-IP is running over.
+* if both endpoints know for certain that HTTP intermediaries are not in use, the endpoints can pad the QUIC INITIAL packets of the underlying QUIC connection that CONNECT-IP is running over to 1321 bytes or more.

-* if HTTP intermediaries are in use, CONNECT-IP endpoints can enter in an out of band agreement with the intermediaries to ensure that endpoints and intermediaries pad QUIC INITIAL packets.

 * CONNECT-IP endpoints can also send ICMPv6 echo requests with 1232 bytes of data to ascertain the link MTU and tear down the tunnel if they do not receive a response.
-Unless endpoints have an out of band means of guaranteeing that one of the two previous techniques is sufficient, they MUST use this method.
+Unless endpoints have an out of band means of guaranteeing that the previous techniques is sufficient, they MUST use this method.

 Endpoints MAY implement additional filtering policies on the IP packets they forward.